The arrival of a new baby makes a big difference to family life

 It is free and available to all families with children from birth to six years of age.

-We continue to provide support to families during the COVID-19 pandemic.
+We continue to provide support to families during the COVID-19 pandemic, we have just had to alter our way of connecting with you slightly.

-Face-to-face appointments are offered to all families with infants four months and under, Aboriginal infants and children with additional needs.
+Priority face-to-face appointments will be offered to all families with infants four months and under, Aboriginal infants and children with additional needs.

 Note: If you or a person in your household has experienced a headache, fever, dry cough or shortness of breath in the past 24 hours, or if anyone has been tested or diagnosed with COVID-19 or been in close contact with someone who has, then you cannot attend a centre.
 Please call 9243 1895 to reschedule.